________

 EXTRACT FROM ANNE MONFORT'S NOTE OF INTENT

-Emily Brontë, in Wuthering Heights invented embedded narratives; Maryse Condé, in La Migration des cœurs, développe ces récits multiples qui diffractent le réel.
+Emily Brontë, in Wuthering Heights invented embedded narratives; Maryse Condé, in La Migration des cœurs (Wuthering Heights), développe ces récits multiples qui diffractent le réel.

 In addition to the characters from the novels, these figures will include Emily Brontë, who became a myth after the novel was published under a man's name, and about whom we know nothing except the paradoxes: an isolated woman, yet totally grounded in the legal realities and political conflicts of her time, who, deep in Yorkshire, invented the first black hero of the Western novel in the person of Heathcliff.